microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure/Blockchain on Azure.md

 	_Opening the Blockchain resource_

-1. Click the **Copy** button next to ETHEREUM-RPC-ENDPOINT under "Outputs."
+1. Click **Outputs** in the menu on the left.
+Then click the **Copy** button next to ETHEREUM-RPC-ENDPOINT.
 This URL is very important, because it allows apps to make JSON-RPC calls to the network to deploy smart contracts and perform other blockchain-related tasks.

 	![Copying the endpoint URL](Images/copy-endpoint.png)